 Again, if I had it to do over again, I would probably confess, and I don’t know why I didn’t then.
 I suppose it was because I was actually enjoying the Army by this time and I didn’t want to be kicked out with a dishonorable discharge.
 So I denied the charge, and since it was only my accuser’s word against mine, they never could prove it.
 I even had to see the company psychiatrist, so that he might ascertain if I were queer or not.
 But how could he or anyone else ever prove such a thing when all I have to do is give the right answers by telling them what they want to hear?
 The doctor said something interesting, though.
 He told me that in itself, being gay was not a crime and something that they couldn’t do anything about.
 It appeared that he was telling me that it was all right to be gay, and I suspected that he could have been, too.
 The issue was, did I actually do what I was being accused of?
 I still denied the charge.

 So I did not get my promotion, as it turned out.
 Due to the short term I was to serve, I wouldn’t have made it beyond E-3 anyway.
-But now I had to be careful about what I did, at least around the barracks, because if I got caught now, it would only validate the charge against me.
+But now I had to be careful about what I did, at least around the barracks, because if I got caught again, it would only validate the charge against me.
 I was somewhat hesitant about whether to include this very personal chapter of my Army experience, but hey!
 I wanted to be honest with you and give you the whole story, judgment be damned.
 You should hear about the unpleasant parts as well as the good.
 I cannot change the past, what’s done is done, and the truth needs no justification.
-So, there it is.
+Plus, I thought you would like to know how gay issues are dealt with when they arise.
+As usual, things seem to work out in my favor.

 In my case, my superiors had a hard time disciplining me.
 Since most GIs join the armed forces voluntarily, the ultimate punishment is dismissal.
 To keep us in line, they could always threaten us with discharge.
 But since I, as a draftee, didn’t want to be there anyway, they couldn’t use kicking me out as an incentive to make me behave.
 So with me they used harassment, gave me bullshit details and constantly put me on guard duty.
 As long as I stayed out of the stockade, I didn’t care what they did to me, although what I knew about the stockade was that it was no different than boot camp, which was much like prison, as I alluded to earlier.